-- Goal of RL algorithm: estimate V\ or Q\ (and then derive optimal policy π\ from that. - One way of classifying RL algorithms by whether or not the algorithm requires a full model of the environment. - In other words, do we know P(s' | s, a) and R(s, a, s') for all combinations of s, a, s'? - If we have this information (uncommon in the real world), we can estimate V\ or Q\ directly with very good accuracy. - If we don't have this information, we can estimate V\ or Q\ from experience or simulations.
+- A main categorization of RL algorithms is whether or not they require a full model of the environment. - In other words, do we know P(s' | s, a) and R(s, a, s') for all combinations of s, a, s'? - If we have this information (uncommon in the real world), we can estimate V or Q directly with very good accuracy. - If we don't have this information, we can estimate V or Q from experience or simulations.